jiaweizhong66/LOGIN/README.md

 # LOGIN

-This is a login page using google account authentication, built with React.js
+This is a login page, built with React.js

+You must input the following to access
+Email: czhong@admin.com
+Password: 123456